jonnykates/mbi-soundboard/README.md

 # mbi-soundboard

+This is a simple Angular application for triggering .mp3 files on a click event.

-`js/controllers/SoundController.js` contains the JSON model for the ng-repeat tile in the HTML.
+There is one controller; `js/controllers/SoundController.js`, which contains the JSON model for the ng-repeat tile in the HTML.
 Each tile should have 3 data keys:

 - id: This is the name of the .mp3 file that is located in `sounds`.
 These must match!
 - title: The text that displays on tile:hover